GlobalSport/state-decorator/README.md

 };
 ```

+**Notes**:

+- As optimistic actions can be expensive (clone state, save all actions), make sure to use optimistic reducer for a promise that will, most of the time, returns in a short amount of time.
-**Note**: To update the state _before_ the action, prefer _preReducer_. _optimisticReducer_ purpose is optimistic actions only.
-Optimistic actions are not changing the global loading state and are a bit more expensive because the subsequent actions are saved in order to be able to revert the optimistic action in case of failure.
+- To update the state _before_ the action, prefer **_preReducer_**. **_optimisticReducer_** purpose is optimistic actions only.
+Optimistic actions are not changing the global loading state and are more expensive because the subsequent actions are saved in order to be able to revert the optimistic action in case of failure.

 ### <a name="ConflictingActions"></a>Conflicting actions

-The StateDecorator is managing the asynchronous action calls one at a time or in parallel
+The StateDecorator is managing the asynchronous action calls one at a time (default) or in parallel.

 In lots of situations, the UI is disabled using the _loading_ or _loadingMap_ parameters, but in other situation one may want to manage such use case (a search bar, autosave feature of an editor etc.).